 Our Chartered Physiotherapist, Vicki manages our elderly caseload and will happily organise a home visit if required..
 Elderly care focuses on maintaining mobility, strength and joint range, reducing the risk of falls and assessing/improving balance.

 We treat all manner of women's health problems from pelvic pain during pregnancy to pelvic floor weakness and prolapse.
 Women's health problems picked up during the initial assessment are often not the problem that has brought the patient to the clinic.
 However as many patients discover weak pelvic floor muscles also makes you more prone to other problems such as back pain.
-Some women often don't realise there is anything that can be done about problems like bladder weakness.
+Some of our patients don't realise there is anything that can be done about problems like bladder weakness.

 We treat and rehabilitate patients for a number of neurological conditions, including multiple sclerosis, Parkinsons and post stroke.
 Vicky carries out the initial assessments of tone, balance and gait (walking).
 We have a large neuro rehab area with parallel bars and balance equipment where we focus on relearning movement and other issues such as loss of balance or strength.
 We also use our Pilates equipment and have adapted Pilates style exercises to treat our neurological patients.
 Because the machines are raised there is no need for the patient to have to get on and off the floor.